apache/mxnet/docs/api/python/executor/executor.md

 The executor and executor manager are internal classes for managing symbolic graph execution.
 This document is only intended for reference for advanced users.

-.. note:: Direct interaction with Executor and Executor Manager is dangerous and not recommended.
+.. note:: Direct interaction with executor and executor manager is dangerous and not recommended.

 ## Executor